rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/accounts.md

 ### Default Admin groups

-There are two default admin groups that come with Reaction Core:
+There are two default admin groups that come with Demandore:

 #### 1. Owner group